 - Loan Payments – The amount that must be paid each month or every week to fulfill the loan terms.
 This can be calculated using an amortization chart.

-The lender might also add additional fees such as an origination charge, service fee or late payments fees.
+The lender might also add additional fees such as an origination charge, service fee or late payment fees.
 Larger loans may require collateral such as real property or a vehicle.
 These assets can be taken to repay the debt if the borrower defaults.

 Tips for Getting a Loan